mbarcia/CSV-Payments-PoC/docs/README.md

-# Pipeline Framework Documentation
+# The Pipeline Framework Documentation

-Welcome to the comprehensive documentation for the Pipeline Framework.
+Welcome to the comprehensive documentation for The Pipeline Framework.
 This site provides everything you need to understand, use, and extend the framework for building reactive pipeline processing systems.

-## About the Pipeline Framework
+## About the The Pipeline Framework

 The Pipeline Framework is a powerful tool for building reactive pipeline processing systems.
 It simplifies the development of distributed systems by providing a consistent way to create, configure, and deploy pipeline steps.